To get you through the application process as quickly as possible, let us know if you are already a member.

 *APR=Annual Percentage Rate.
 Rates are subject to change without prior notification.
 SECU will advance the closing costs on any primary or second home with a loan amount of $500,000 or less, regardless of credit score and/or the number of SECU Home Equity loans the member has had.
 Closing costs generally range from $850 to $1,000 on a $20,000 loan or line of credit.
 If line of credit is paid off within 36 months or original note date, closing costs must be reimbursed to SECU by borrower.
 Adequate property and flood insurance required, if applicable.

 Introductory rate is a variable rate of Prime minus 2.26% for 12 months, subject to a minimum of 2.50%.
 This results in the APR stated above, but it can change based on prime.
-Offer is valid on qualified new home equity line of credit applications with a minimum initial draw of $20,000 and a maximum 90% combined Loan-to-Value (CLTV).
-The introductory rate is available for primary residences only and requires a direct loan payment from a SECU account.
+Introductory rate offer is valid on qualified (including a minimum 700 FICO) new home equity line of credit applications with a minimum initial draw of $20,000 and a maximum 90% combined Loan-to-Value (CLTV).
+The introductory rate is available for primary residences only and applies when borrowers select a direct loan payment from a SECU account and have direct deposit of a full pay check to SECU checking account (existing direct deposit qualifies).
 After the intro rate or for lines not subject to the intro rate, your monthly APR will be a fully indexed, variable rate based on Prime plus or minus a margin and based on your credit line amount, Loan to Value (LTV) and other factors.
 Prime rate is obtained from the Wall Street Journal.
 The minimum APR that can apply is 3.5% and the maximum APR that can apply is 18%.
 The rate is variable and can adjust on a monthly basis.
 Consult a tax professional for further information regarding the potential tax deductibility of your interest payments and charges.